FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

                     data_name: rd.name
 ```

-You should now see a new text field to filter the list.
+You should now see a new text field to filter the list, try it to ensure the filtering is working.

-#### Make the list sortable :
+#### Make the list sortable:

+Then we can make the list sortable, with the following code:

 ```yaml
 #Acme/Bundle/SupplierBundle/Resources/config/datagrid/supplier.yml